Abstract:

 Phragmites australis, and

-Suaeda salsa) in July and September 2022, as well as February 2023.
-These samples were analyzed to investigate the properties of soil DOM of different vegetation during the growing and stagnant periods, and to explore their associations with environmental factors.
-The results revealed significant differences in the concentrations of dissolved organic carbon (DOC) and total dissolved nitrogen (TDN) among the vegetation types, following an overall trend of
+Suaeda salsa) were collected in July and September 2022 and February 2023.
+The physicochemical properties of the soil and spectral characteristics of DOM were analyzed to explore the dynamics of soil DOM during the growing and stagnant periods, as well as their relationships with environmental factors.
+The results revealed that the concentrations of dissolved organic carbon (DOC) and total dissolved nitrogen (TDN) in the soils followed an overall trend of

-P. australis.
-Utilizing excitation-emission matrix spectroscopy combined with parallel factor analysis (EEMs-PARAFAC), we identified three humic-like components (C1, C2, C3) and one protein-like component (C4) in soil CDOM, with humic-like components accounting for the majority (over 86%).
+Phragmites australis.
+Utilizing excitation-emission matrix spectroscopy coupled with parallel factor analysis (EEMs-PARAFAC), three humic-like components (C1, C2, C3) and one protein-like component (C4) were identified in the soil CDOM, with humic-like components accounting for over 86% of the total.
 Comprehensive analysis using optical indices such as SUVA

 254,

-SR, FI, BIX, and HIX revealed that soil DOM in the study area was predominantly hydrophobic, characterized by high degrees of humification and aromaticity, primarily sourced from terrestrial inputs, with minimal autochthonous contributions.
+SR, FI, BIX, and HIX revealed that soil DOM in the study area was predominantly hydrophobic, highly humified and aromatic, with terrestrial sources as the primary origin and minimal contribution from autochthonous sources.